 A brief clinical example may help make the point on covering both the milk and the wheat sensitivity questions with your family or your clients:

 A 12 yo boy presents with refractory ADHD and moods, just not getting better.
-He not only has problems focusing, but has an exquisite sensitivity to all of his peers, and can be quite irritable and depressed.
+He not only has problems focusing, but has an exquisite sensitivity to all of his peers, and is often quite irritable and depressed.
 Relationships with parents: great.

 The parents had already taken him off wheat with an elimination diet as I suggested straightaway after hearing his history.
 Interestingly, in their compassion with the dietary changes, they had continued his milk.
 He already had experienced withdrawal and regression going off his addictive wheat, [felt foggy, more irritable and shaky] but continued behaviorally and emotionally symptomatic with the initial symptoms while still on milk.
 The informed elimination diet had not worked, because they didn't follow the entire food, diet elimination protocol.